gauravcodepro/condafetcher/README.md

 # condafetcher

-- a condafetcher that interacts directly with the anaconda package repository
+- a condafetcher that interacts directly with the anaconda package repository.
+- generated clean conda installation links for the search terms.
 - to run
 ```
 sh condacheck.sh